Avis Glaze, President, Edu-quest International Inc.

 Charles E. Pascal, Professor, University of Toronto, Former Ontario Deputy Minister of Education

-Charles E. Pascal is Professor of Human Development and Applied Psychology at OISE/University of Toronto, and as the Special Advisor on Early Learning to Premier McGuinty, he authored With Our Best Future in Mind: Implementing Early Learning in Ontario.
+Charles E. Pascal is Professor of Applied Psychology and Human Development at OISE/University of Toronto, and as the Special Advisor on Early Learning to Premier McGuinty, authored With Our Best Future in Mind: Implementing Early Learning in Ontario.
 He was the first full time Executive Director of the Atkinson Charitable Foundation for fifteen years.
 Pascal has a strong background in education, leadership and organizational development.
 He has been President of Sir Sandford Fleming College, Chair of the Council of Regents for Ontario’s colleges, and has also held deputy ministerial posts with the Government of Ontario, including the Premier’s Council on Health, Community and Social Services, and Education and Training.
-Pascal has also held professorial and administrative positions at the University of Toronto and OISE since 1977.
-Prior to this he was a faculty member with the Department of Psychology at McGill University.
+Charles and his teenaged daughter, Tai Notar, have just published their book, Too Far from Perfect: A Father-Daughter Conversation about Public Education.

 Jim Slotta, Professor and Canada Research Chair, Ontario Institute for Studies in Education